February 18th, 2021

 “Callie, have you seen my keys?”
 Her mother Lydia, asked as she felt around in her jacket pocket without any luck.
 The little girl shook her head as she timidly placed a cup filled with pastel markers on the desk.

 “I will be right back.”
-Lydia said, putting on her jacket to go check the truck for the lost keys.
+Lydia said, putting on her jacket to go search the truck for the lost keys.
 The three of them nodded as she went, closing the door behind her.

 “This dorm is much nicer than mine was back in the day.
 It was basically a shoebox with bunk beds.”
 Alice said staring up at the ceiling.

-“I think it is so progressive that they let you stay in mix gendered dorms nowadays.”
-Alice sighed thinking about her wife, and remembering a time when she felt guilty for doing so.
+“I think it is so awesome that they let you stay in mix gender dorms nowadays.”
+Alice sighed, thinking about her wife and remembering a time when she felt guilty for doing so.

 “I don’t understand why you would want to stay in a room with another person,” Callie said turning her nose up at the thought, arms folded across her chest.
 “You have your own room at home that is bigger than this place.
 And you have your own easel and paints and everything!”

 Their relationship had not always been an easy one, after all, Haley had been an only child for eleven years so imagine her surprise when her mothers asked her how she would feel about having a sibling.
 She understood at eleven that them asking her opinion was just a courtesy, it wouldn’t really change their minds if she said she didn’t want a sibling.
 She loved receiving their undivided attention and didn’t want that to change.
-But after Callie was born, Haley’s temperament. towards her began to soften.
-She was going to miss her.
+But after Callie was born, Haley’s temperament towards her began to soften.
+She was going to miss the little monster.